 - People using adult NHS services and their families and carers

 Is this guideline up to date?

-We reviewed the evidence in August 2016.
-We found nothing new that affects the recommendations in this guideline.
+We checked this guideline in August 2021.
+We found no new evidence that affects the recommendations in this guideline.

 Guideline development process

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.

 All problems (adverse events) related to a medicine or medical device used for treatment or in a procedure should be reported to the Medicines and Healthcare products Regulatory Agency using the Yellow Card Scheme.